Research

 Empirical Interpretation

-Increasingly, these questions are theorized as involving an "ordinary person's" understanding of the relevant language.
+What is the "ordinary meaning" of contract terms or statutory provisions, or the Constitution's "original public meaning" Increasingly, these questions are theorized as involving "the public's" understanding.
 Empirical methods can provide insight into what legal texts communicate to an ordinary person.

 Comparative Law

 Does law have a universal "essence", or does it differ across cultures?
+Are "reasonableness" standards understood in fundamentally the same way across different jurisdictions?

-We address these questions in a collaboration with the "Experimental Jurisprudence Cross Cultural Study Swap," a research collaborative across Brazil, Colombia, Germany, India, Italy, Lithuania, the Netherlands, Poland, Portugal, Spain, and the U.S.
+We address these questions in a collaboration with the "Experimental Jurisprudence Cross Cultural Study Swap," a collaborative across Brazil, Colombia, Germany, India, Italy, Lithuania, the Netherlands, Poland, Portugal, Spain, and the U.S.

 Health Law & Bioethics

-An important research focus on health law and bioethics addresses questions like:
+Research on health law and bioethics addresses questions like:

 Are certain types of requests in an advance directives more likely to be followed?